 Nuts and whole grainsNuts and grains contain fats that prevent cholesterol absorption.
 Thus, you should be eating 1 serving per day.

 Healthy habits for controlling high cholesterol

 Your lifestyle needs to change if you want to lower your cholesterol levels.
 Here is what you can do

 Give up smoking

-The use of tobacco products lowers levels of good cholesterol, increasing the risk of blood clots.
-Smokers also tend to have serious problems like atherosclerosis, heart attacks, and strokes.
+Tobacco lowers good cholesterol, increasing the risk of blood clots.
+Smokers also tend to have serious health problems like heart attacks, and strokes.

-Regular physical activity helps increases the levels of good cholesterol, while eliminating the bad stuff.
-Experts recommend at least 30 minutes of exercise per day, five days a week.
-Obviously those who exercise longer will see greater benefits.
+Regular exercise helps to increase good cholesterol while getting rid of the bad stuff.
+Experts advise 30 minutes a day, five days a week.
+Obviously, those with longer workouts will see greater benefits.